 2- Extended Ramp-Up Period

 An internal referral who hasn’t been thoroughly evaluated against the role’s requirements will face a steeper learning curve.
-Without an objective vetting process, you miss out on one of the main advantages of a referral: quicker time-to-productivity.
+Without an unbiased vetting process, you miss out on one of the main advantages of a referral: quicker time-to-productivity.
 Instead, you end up dealing with a longer onboarding period and the hidden costs that come with slower adjustment to the job.

-3- Limiting Your Talent Pool
+3- Limiting Your Talent Pool and Your Frame of Reference

 4- The Hidden Cost to High Performers